Poetry Centre Stage

 Mimi Khalvati, an equally striking poet, has published nine poetry collections, including Child: New & Selected Poems and The Meanest Flower, which was shortlisted for the T.S.
 Eliot Prize.
 With a melodic understanding of line and structure, her poetry explores the tension between culture and ideas.
 Founder of the Poetry School, and a Fellow of the Royal Society of Literature, she has dedicated her time not only to her own work, but also encouraging others to develop theirs.
 Experience the poetry of these two fascinating writers who play with form in a deeply moving way.

-There will be captioning and/or BSL interpreting at this event.
-For further information about BSL interpreting at StAnza, please see our Venues page.
+There will be captioning and BSL interpreting at this event.
+For further information about BSL interpreting at StAnza, please see our Venues and Access page.